Tow-Boot/Tow-Boot/doc/getting-started.md

 ===============

 There are two main general ways to install *Tow-Boot*.
-Installing to a dedicated initial boot firmware storage media, if your board supports it, or installing on shared storage.
+Installing to a dedicated platform firmware storage media, if your board supports it, or installing on shared storage.

-To know whether your board supports the dedicated storage for the initial boot firmware, consult the documentation for your board.
+To know whether your board supports the dedicated storage for the platform firmware, consult the documentation for your board.

 On most boards supporting dedicated storage, it is possible to install using